 The underwriter holds the key to your loan approval.
 He/she has the power to approve or deny your loan.
-While this seems scary – it’s important to know and understand what the underwriter needs because, with the right steps, you can get approved.
+While this seems scary, knowing and understanding what the underwriter needs is important because, with the right steps, you can get approved.

 While you won’t talk to the underwriter yourself, you’ll hear what he/she needs to clear your loan to close.
 Understand the process before you apply for a mortgage so you can get through the process quickly.

 All mortgage originations start with a loan officer.
 Whether you apply online, over the phone, or in person, the loan officer takes your details and matches you with a loan program.
 Together you’ll decide which loan is right for you.
 You also negotiate the loan’s terms with this before you close on the loan.

 The loan officer looks briefly at your qualifying information.
 How much money do you make?
 How much money do you have?
 How long do you need to borrow the funds?
 How much do you need to borrow?

 The loan officer uses this information to match you with the right loan.
 Once matched and pre-qualified, you’ll move on to working with the loan processor and underwriter who get your loan rolling.

 After you choose a loan program, a loan processor will contact you and ask for your qualifying documents.
 Most lenders need your income documents, bank statements, and sometimes your tax returns.

 Most lenders go back two years with the exception of your paystubs, so make sure you have all documentation for the last two years ready.

 At the very least, you’ll need the following:

 - Tax returns for the last two years